Skip To Content

 Modified on

-A vendor portal, sometimes referred to as a supplier portal, is an online platform that facilitates the interaction between an organization and its vendors.
-It serves as a centralized hub for communication, data exchange, and the management of various procurement processes.
+A vendor portal, or a supplier portal, is an online platform that supports communication and collaboration between a business and its vendors.
+It provides a single access point for data exchange and procurement activity.

 Functions and Features of a Vendor Portal